henniggroup/GASP-python/docs/usage.md

 ### <a id="visualizingoutput"></a>Visualizing output

-The POSCAR files of individual structures can be viewed using software such as [Vesta](http://jp-minerals.org/vesta/en/).
+The POSCAR files of individual structures can be viewed with software such as [Vesta](http://jp-minerals.org/vesta/en/).

 The progress of the algorithm can be visualized by plotting the best value seen by the algorithm so far (either the lowest energy per atom for fixed composition searches or the largest area/volume of the convex hull for phase diagram searches) against the number of completed energy calculations.
 A Python script to create such a plot using the [matplotlib](http://matplotlib.org) plotting library is located [here](../gasp/scripts/plot_progress.py).
 It takes the 'run_data' file as an argument (see [Output to disk](#diskoutput)).